Crimsonsurf07/README.md-Generator/README.md

 After the message on the folder directory tree, the user will notice a new ReadME.md file shown below:

 ![Screen Shot 2022-06-12 at 1 49 59 PM](https://user-images.githubusercontent.com/73037339/173246554-53af497b-527a-4da7-876a-c9497efb30fd.png)

+Simply right click the ReadME.md file and select "Open Preview" and the users Resume will be displayed with the information provided by the user!